God’s View on Babies — Inside and Outside the Womb

 For You formed my inward parts; You wove me in my mother’s womb.

 David ascribes personhood to himself while in his mother’s womb.
-The Hebrew word for inward parts, kilyah, refers to the “innermost parts” of a person and is used elsewhere in the OT to describe one’s mind and thoughts in the following passages:
+The Hebrew word for inward parts, kilyah, refers to the “innermost parts” of a person and is used elsewhere in the Old Testament (OT) to describe a person’s mind and thoughts in the following passages:

-- Psalm 16:7 I will bless the Lord who has counseled me; Indeed, my mind (kilyah) instructs me in the night.
+- I will bless the Lord who has counseled me; indeed, my mind [kilyah] instructs me in the night (Psalm 16:7).

-- Psalm 73:21 When my heart (kilyah) was embittered and I was pierced within…
+- When my heart [kilyah] was embittered and I was pierced within (Psalm 73:21).

 B. LUKE 1:41-42